Translations of this article: Serbian

 If you replace the fork, you can use a standard ISO headset, because the head tube is standard.

 The rear rack commonly sold with the Twenty is the classic Pletscher CS rack, very common in the 1970s, still available new as of 2016, but also common as salvage.
 On most bicycles, the front of a Pletscher rack attaches to the seatstays with a flimsy clamp.
-The Twenty's frame is equipped with a Pletscher Plate, welded to the seatstays and with holes for the two bolts at the front of the rack.
+The Twenty's frame is equipped with a Pletscher Plate, welded to the seatstays. the plate has holes for the two bolts at the front of the rack.
 This makes a very secure connection.

 A Pletscher rack made for the Twenty has short struts to fit low over the Twenty's small wheels.
 You are unlikely to find a replacement Pletscher rack with short struts, but in any case beefier struts are a good idea.
 These may be made by cutting the seatstays out of a trashed steel frame, flattening and drilling the ends.
 You'll need bolts, washers and nuts to replace the rivets that connected the original struts to the rack.